Trigex/AlphaNET/README.md

 ### Windows

-For building an editing on Windows, it's recommended to use Visual Studio, with the default Build/Run functionallity.
+For building and editing on Windows, it's recommended to use Visual Studio, with the default Build/Run functionallity.
 For building `AlphaNET.Clent.Console` for example, the primary client of this project, load `AlphaNET.sln` at the root of this project into Visual Studio, and set your startup project to `AlphaNET.Client.Console`, and click run.

 ### Linux